A-Mue/WASA_Clim-Q-Sed_Input-Plot-Stats/README.md

 # WASA_Clim-Q-Sed_Input-Plot-Stats

-For the WASA-SED model: A collection of R-scripts to generate climate input data in the format needed by WASA-SED, reformat and analyse observed river discharge Q, plot input and output Climate data, Qobs/mod, and Sediment.
+For the WASA-SED model: A collection of R-scripts to:
+- Generate climate input data in the format needed by WASA-SED,
+- Reformat observed river discharge Q (many txt-Files to 1 joint file; create continuous data, gaps are filled with NA),
+- Statistical analyses: summary and NA statistics
+- Plot input and output Climate data, Qobs/mod, and Sediment.

 Climate timerseries (ClimTS): download NCEP data, reformat, analyse statistics &amp; plot.